 Oldham AthleticThe Club are shortly to commence in October with the building of a new 2,340 capacity stand on the unused side of the ground.
 The £5m project will also include corporate facilities, office accommodation, retail space, a gym and conference facilities.
 It is hoped that the stand will be open for the start of the 2014/15 season.
 3.9.13.

-The Club have signalled their intention to leave Griffin Park and move to a new stadium, with the Club's owner purchasing a potential site at Lionel Road (in-between Kew Bridge Railway Station and the M4), just under two miles away from the present ground.
-It is believed that the Club will now seek planning permission from Hounslow Council to build a 20,000 capacity stadium, that could also be shared with London Welsh Rugby Club.
+The Club have received outline planning permission to build a new 20,000 capacity stadium, at Lionel Road (in-between Kew Bridge Railway Station and the M4).
+The site is just under two miles away from Griffin Park.
+The scheme will also see the construction of 910 flats and a hotel.
+The stadium may also be shared with London Welsh Rugby Club.
 If things go to plan then Brentford could be kicking off in their new home for the start of the 2016/17 season.
-4.4.13
+3.1.14

 Shown above is an artists impression